HasanJoldic/ts-rich-marker/README.md

-**Please note:** This repository is not currently maintained, and is kept for historical purpose only.
+#RichMarker TS

-RichMarker – A Google Maps JavaScript API utility library
+This is a modified version of the RichMarker (A Google Maps JavaScript API utility library) modified to work with TypeScript

 ==============

 A library for using arbitrary DOM elements as map markers in the Google Maps JavaScript API v3.